Episode 12, "Cyclops" in the schemas, echoes in an unusually

 Bloom against a blustering, pugilistic, narrow-minded former

-tension as the drunken brawler scorns, resents, and finally
+builds as the drunken brawler scorns, then resents, and

-insults Bloom, while the sober Bloom progresses from timidly
+finally insults Bloom, while the sober Bloom progresses from

-trying to get along to boldly standing up for himself.
+timidly trying to get along to boldly opposing his

 Imagistically, the chapter makes the single Cyclopean eye an